sjhuang26/thinking-system/README.md

     - details can turn into new cues
     - details can be shared between multiple cues
     - etc.
-- Accept that you will have to relearn the **educational constructs** that you learned through rote.
+- At some point you should review basic **educational constructs** that you had learned in the past through rote.
+  - "KWL charts"
-  - You should start thinking in terms of "KWL charts," "hamburger models of essays," and so on.
+  - "hamburger models of essays"
-  - Create metaphors for logical relations and inductions.
+  - logical relations and deductions
-    - "NOT" signs
+    - "NOT" metaphor
-    - "LESS THAN" and "MORE THAN" signs
+    - "LESS THAN" and "MORE THAN" metaphors
-    - Imagine a bubble that says "NOT (A =/= B)" sprouting from the bubble of "A == B".
+    - bubble metaphors, where "NOT (A not-equals B)" sprouts from "A equals B".
-  - Create a productive standardized format of data exchange.
+  - TODO!
+Figure out how such ideas can be generalized into a productive standardized format of data exchange.
+- Practicing constructing a **cue hierarchy**.
+Such hierarchies have **zero cues** near the top and **one cues** descending from them.
+Zero cues are various Platonic Ideals of wide classes of cues (e.g., numbers, letters, words, variables of a logical formula), which should be visualized as small gray-colored spheres as multi-colored parameters of a logical formula, which are eventually substituted for specific objects.
-    - This is discussed at length in the more advanced or TODO sections?
+  - Creativity is in part the metaphorical combinatorial collision of thousands of spheres.
-- Practicing visualizing the variables of a logical formula as a series of **zero cues** which are small gray-colored spheres that can be colored depending on the formula position.
-Such cues would be at the top of the **cue hierarchy** -- the Platonic Ideal that all **one cues** (specific cues) descend from.
+  - There frequently exists a need to jump from one sphere to another sphere wholly independent from the first one.
   - The relevant portal formula is: ```0&1```
-  - The point is to build confidence in the skill generalization: is mastering the logic of variables equal to mastering logical comparisons between specific objects? is creativity the metaphorical combinatorial collision of thousands of spheres? is there a general aptitude of jumping from one sphere to another sphere independent from the first one?
-  - **TODO: This is when we come full circle to the prior art -- the ideas of SMART training -- useful although incomplete.**
+  - **TODO: This is when we come full circle to the prior art -- the ideas of SMART training.**

 ### TODO: a list of more formulas for snowballing